 For details on how to contact me, please visit this page.

 My writing has appeared in publications including The Guardian (Books blog), History Ireland, For Books’ Sake, and Literature Online.
-You can also hear me discussing Mary Wollstonecraft’s A Vindication of the Rights of Woman in this podcast at The History Vault.
+You can hear me discussing Mary Wollstonecraft’s A Vindication of the Rights of Woman in this podcast at The History Vault.

 I am also a postdoctoral research assistant in the School of English and Drama, Queen Mary University of London, providing research and editorial support on Pamela Clemit’s Oxford University Press edition of The Letters of William Godwin.

-Here are some of my recent publications:
+Some of my recent publications:

 My edition of Florence Macarthy: An Irish Tale (1818), by Sydney Owenson, for Chawton House Library Women’s Fiction series (London: Pickering and Chatto, 2012) was reissued in paperback by Routledge in 2016.